enricoros/fotowall/README.markdown

 ### Current Wishlist

+[done] * add ok button for finalizing the text and just close the tab with X [done] * webcam -> video
+[done] * Fotowall -> Fotowall
+* win: photo selection and dragging
+* pictures on background: keep ratio in some way
+* same folder when you open the picture
+* network image loading from http
+* add google images to flickr ones

 * link to web resources
  - italian: http://www.dylanblog.com/2009/05/27/creare-dei-wallpaper-personalizzati-con-fotowall-061/
 * resizing works only with the bottom right corner. fix the others.